Computers & Technology

 - You may also send an email with your question to [email protected] any time and your request will be addressed as soon as possible.

-- Fairhaven recently received a license agreement with Microsoft which now provides Office 365 to our current students and faculty, for free.
+- Microsoft provides Office 365 to our current students and faculty for free.
 This subscription-based software gives the latest version of Word, Excel, PowerPoint, OneNote, and more for as long as the student is enrolled at Fairhaven and the program continues.
 To get your complimentary Office 365 software for your personal computer, visit Office.com/GetOffice365 and follow the on-screen instructions, providing your @fairhavenbaptist.org email address.
 Please note, that once you are no longer a student, the subscription will end.
 Make sure to transfer all files out of your Fairhaven OneDrive.

 Will I have to pay for printing?